Red Dwarf: The Promised Land: Reception

-Writing for Starburst, Rachel Knightley gave the special a 9 out of 10, "Fans won’t be disappointed, but nor are they over catered to.
+Writing for Starburst, Rachel Knightley gave the special a nine out of ten: "Fans won’t be disappointed, but nor are they over catered to.
 Previous adventures never overshadow the current action; this story takes place in its own time and space, with just a little extra fun by association for those who’ll catch the references, and with new allies and enemies you don’t need any back story to enjoy."
-James Walton wrote for The Spectator, "The jokes, naturally, came thick and fast, delivered by a cast that by now are utterly tight and completely relaxed at the same time.
+James Walton wrote for The Spectator: "The jokes, naturally, came thick and fast, delivered by a cast that by now are utterly tight and completely relaxed at the same time.
 As ever, too, there was that melancholy underlying awareness of the characters’ loneliness — and an unapologetic yet never solemn engagement with some serious themes, which in this case included the theological."
-Morgan Jeffery of Radio Times gave it 3 out of 5 stars, writing that "The end result is a good-but-not-great first stab at the feature-length format for Red Dwarf – The Promised Land is unlikely to convert anyone who’s found themselves immune to the show’s charms thus far, but it’s a reasonably rewarding outing for the faithful."
+Morgan Jeffery of Radio Times gave it three out of five stars, writing: "The end result is a good-but-not-great first stab at the feature-length format for Red Dwarf – The Promised Land is unlikely to convert anyone who’s found themselves immune to the show’s charms thus far, but it’s a reasonably rewarding outing for the faithful."